For students affected by hurricane maria in puerto rico and the usvi

 - When is the earliest I can enroll at FAU?

 The earliest most students will be able to enroll is for the Spring 2018 term, which begins on January 6, 2018.
 Select programs in the College of Business may start classes on December 16, 2017.
-Please contact the Department of Housing and Residential Life to discuss available housing options.
+Please contact the Department of Housing and Residential Education to discuss available housing options.

 - What is the deadline to apply?